lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-adql.rst

     Figure 4: The ADQL interface with no query entered.

 **2.4.** Enter an ADQL statement in the box.
-Copy paste the statement below.
+For example, copy paste the statement below.
-It is the same query as was used above for Option 1.
+It is the same query as was used above in Option 1.

 .. code-block:: SQL